Redbench: Workload Synthesis From Cloud Traces: Workload Synthesis in

 \subsection{Generation-Based Synthesis}

-While the matching-based approach effectively captures many real-world workload properties, it is inherently constrained by the given set of queries from the support benchmark.
-To overcome this limitation, \systemname{} as a key contribution offers a \emph{generation-based synthesis} mode that creates novel SQL queries from scratch.
-This approach offers greater flexibility in matching the target workload characteristics.
-In addition to read-write patterns and repetitions/arrival times covered by matching, it also includes query complexity (bytes-read), join paths, and write-heavy queries.
+While matching-based synthesis captures many real-world workload properties, it is limited by the support benchmark's fixed query set.
+To address this, \systemname{} provides a \emph{generation-based synthesis} mode as a key contribution, creating novel SQL queries from scratch.
+This enables greater flexibility in following target workload characteristics.
+Beyond read-write patterns and repetitions/arrival times covered by matching, it also models query complexity (num-joins, bytes-read), join paths, and write-heavy queries.

-\textbf{Inputs.} Generation-based synthesis requires two inputs: (1) a workload trace (e.g., from Redset) providing statistics such as repetitions, query types, bytes-read, and structural and complexity query metadata, and (2) a support database (schema and data) serving as the execution environment for the generated SQL queries.
+\textbf{Inputs.} Generation-based synthesis requires two inputs: (1) a workload trace (e.g., from Redset) providing statistics such as repetitions, query types, bytes-read, and query metadata, and (2) a support database (schema and data) serving as the execution environment for the generated SQL queries.
 This can be a public or private dataset.